 - Ability to follow maps well and familiarize self in assigned patrol area.

 - Excellent physical fitness.

-- You must meet King County Sheriff's Office medical standards, as determined by a medical exam following an offer of employment; and
+- Upon a contingent offer of employment, meet King County Sheriff's Office medical standards, as determined by a medical and psychological examination.

 - Supplemental Information